brodieG/ggbg/DEVNOTES.md

 * [Source code for CIECAM02 transformations](http://scanline.ca/ciecam02/) and
   very interesting notes on the background effect.

+## Distance Equalization

+After the naive iterative approach, we tried an optimization, but it really did not work well at all, presumably because under an optimization approach each of the n parameters needs to be moved with some difficultly in figuring out which parameter has the most leverage since the gradient function is non trivial.

+Typically what we would run into is that the function would think it had converged, when in reality it had not.
+See `extra/constrOptim`.

 ## CIEDE vs CIECAM02

 From [RIT FAQ](https://www.rit.edu/cos/colorscience/rc_faq_faq2.php#363):